 Buying a domain usually feels like a fresh start.
 You check the spelling, the TLD, and the price.
 But we often forget one crucial factor: history.

-I recently learned this lesson the hard way.
-I snapped up a domain originally registered in 2000.
-It seemed like a great catch—until the server logs started rolling in.
+I learned that lesson the hard way.
+I picked up a domain that had originally been registered in 2000.
+It felt like a great find—right up until the server logs started filling up.

 Day One: A Bot Invasion

-Almost immediately after deployment, my traffic logs spiked.
-I wasn't getting real users; I was getting hammered by over 1,000 requests per day targeting URLs that didn't exist on my new site.
+Almost immediately after launch, my traffic logs spiked.
+I wasn't getting real users.
+I was getting hammered by more than 1,000 requests per day for URLs that didn't even exist on my new site.

-It turned out to be an army of bots aggressively scanning for pages that existed years ago.
-They were looking for the domain's past life, creating a massive "Direct Traffic" spike with near-zero engagement time.
+It turned out to be an army of bots aggressively probing for pages that had existed years ago.
+They were looking for the domain's former life, creating a huge spike in direct traffic with almost no engagement.

 Why This Hurts SEO

-The problem wasn't just server load; it was how search engines interpreted the noise.
+The problem wasn't just server load.
+The real issue was how search engines interpreted that noise.

-Because bots were constantly hitting these dead URLs, Yandex assumed those pages must still be relevant.
-Its crawler started furiously indexing these "ghost" pages, only to hit walls of 404 (Not Found) errors.
-My Webmaster Tools dashboard lit up with over 900 errors overnight.
+Because bots kept hammering those dead URLs, Yandex treated them as if they might still matter.
+Its crawler started aggressively revisiting those ghost paths, only to hit walls of 404 (Not Found) errors.
+My Webmaster Tools dashboard lit up with more than 900 errors overnight.

 The Solution: 404 vs. 410

-Many developers rely on the standard 404 error for missing pages.
+Many developers rely on a standard 404 for missing pages.
 In this case, that wasn't enough.
-A 404 tells a search engine, "I can't find this right now, maybe check back later."
+A 404 tells a search engine, in effect, “I can't find this right now.
+Maybe check again later.”

-To stop the bleeding, I had to switch to Status 410 (Gone).
+To stop the damage, I had to switch to Status 410 (Gone).

-A 410 response is definitive.
-It tells the crawler: "This page is dead.
-It is never coming back.
-Remove it from your index."
+A 410 response is final.
+It tells the crawler: “This page is gone for good.
+Do not keep it in the index.”

-Implementing targeted 410 responses for these historic paths was the only way to silence the bots and clean up my SEO health.
-If you're buying an aged domain, don't just set up your new site—audit the old one and have your 410 strategy ready from day one.
+Implementing targeted 410 responses for those legacy paths was the only thing that stopped the noise and cleaned up my SEO health.
+If you're buying an aged domain, don't just launch the new site—audit the old footprint too, and have a 410 plan ready from day one.